Ewart Farvis: Committee activities

 Ewart Farvis had a record of service in national policy-forming via: the Electrical Industries' Training Board, the Science Research Council and the Institution of Electrical Engineers.
 Farvis served on numerous committees: the Council of Engineering Institutions Board of Moderators; UNESCO International Working Group on Continuing Education; and as President of the Education & Training Committee of the Fédération Européenne d‘Associations Nationales d’Ingénieurs FEANI from 1974- 1977.

+Honours and awards

-He retired in 1977 after 29 years of University service.
-He was elected to Fellow of the Royal Society of Edinburgh in 1958 and RefReded a CBE in 1978.
+He was elected to Fellow of the Royal Society of Edinburgh in 1958 and was appointed OBE in 1972 and CBE in 1978.